Matchy match is OUT, coordinating is IN

-*Stay away from too much green: Green is a great accent color, but too much of it blends into an outdoor background and makes it harder for the people in the photo to stand out from their surroundings
+Avoid too much green.
+Green is a great accent color, but too much of it blends into an outdoor background (if we decide to photograph in your yard, and makes it harder for the people in the photo to stand out from their surroundings).

-*Avoid wearing logos: Although certain brands are really popular, especially in kid’s clothing, you should avoid them in photoshoots.
+Avoid logos.
+Although certain brands are really popular, especially in kid’s clothing, you should avoid them in photoshoots.
 A word or brand image really stand out in a photo and can distract from the people and surroundings featured in it.

-Keep it simple.
-KLP’s studio style in soft, neutral colors.
-Try and choose solid colors with minimal patterns.
-Children 1 year will be photographed naked (unless requested not to).
+Kids under 1 year old may be photographed naked, unless you request not to.
 It’s always cute to bring a cute hat, bowtie, bow to be used for these shots.
-Also, please bring a diaper cover.
-If more then 1 child is being photographed, see family session tips above.
+Also, please have a diaper cover.

 I allow 3 outfit changes in a senior session so choose a variety that will show off your individuality.
 Please keep in mind that fitted clothing photographs best (avoid baggy styles) and that certain trends can really date your photos.
 Some people like the idea of incorporating dated trends into their photos, and some people like a more timeless look.
 Know what you are aiming for before you pick your outfits.
 Most importantly, wear outfits that you love and that reflect who you are because that is what you will be most comfortable in.
 I encourage you to bring along props that represent your high school years (sporting items, musical instruments, favorite books, etc).
 Accessories (hats, scarves, jewelry, bow ties, etc) are always fun to incorporate too!